uglyrobot/imajinn-ai/readme.txt

 - To provide medical advice and medical results interpretation;
 - To generate or disseminate information for the purpose to be used for administration of justice, law enforcement, immigration or asylum processes, such as predicting an individual will commit fraud/crime commitment (e.g. by text profiling, drawing causal relationships between assertions made in documents, indiscriminate and arbitrarily-targeted use).

-We also will be filtering prompt input and screening output to try and block the creation of adult content.
+We also will be filtering prompt input and screening output to block the creation of adult content.

 == Screenshots ==

-1. The Imajinn AI block with image results.
+1. The Imajinn AI block with generated images and prompt history.
+1. Generating images from a prompt with style presets.
+1. Saving upscaled images to your WordPress media library and inserting them as an image block.
+1. Media admin page for generating images outside of Gutenberg.

 == Changelog ==

-1.0 - 2022-9-20
+1.0 - 2022-9-14
 ----------------------------------------------------------------------
 - Initial release